Health Insurance for Heart and Vascular Systems

 What are heart and vascular conditions?

-Can Health Insurance cover heart conditions?
+Can health insurance cover heart conditions?

-Which heart conditions can Health Insurance cover?
+Which heart conditions can health insurance cover?

 What should I look at when comparing policies?

 As much as we’d like to keep things light, the statistics about heart and vascular disease in Australia are pretty sobering.
+It’s estimated that more than a million Australians are living with heart disease, stroke or vascular conditions.1Australian Institute of Health and Welfare – Heart, stroke and vascular disease: Australian facts

 What are the risk factors for heart disease?